Workday (WDAY) Registers a Bigger Fall Than the Market: Important Facts to Note

-Shares of the maker of human resources software witnessed a loss of 5.12% over the previous month, trailing the performance of the Computer and Technology sector with its gain of 4.45%, and the S&P 500's gain of 2.25%.
+The maker of human resources software's stock has dropped by 4.62% in the past month, falling short of the Computer and Technology sector's gain of 3.95% and the S&P 500's gain of 1.21%.

-Market participants will be closely following the financial results of Workday in its upcoming release.
-It is anticipated that the company will report an EPS of $2.09, marking a 19.43% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $2.34 billion, reflecting a 12.22% rise from the equivalent quarter last year.
+The investment community will be paying close attention to the earnings performance of Workday in its upcoming release.
+The company is slated to reveal its earnings on August 21, 2025.
+The company's upcoming EPS is projected at $2.09, signifying a 19.43% increase compared to the same quarter of the previous year.
+Alongside, our most recent consensus estimate is anticipating revenue of $2.34 billion, indicating a 12.22% upward movement from the same quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $8.7 per share and revenue of $9.5 billion, indicating changes of +19.18% and +12.45%, respectively, compared to the previous year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $8.7 per share and revenue of $9.5 billion, which would represent changes of +19.18% and +12.45%, respectively, from the prior year.

-Any recent changes to analyst estimates for Workday should also be noted by investors.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Workday.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% lower.
-Workday is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% lower.
+As of now, Workday holds a Zacks Rank of #3 (Hold).

-In terms of valuation, Workday is currently trading at a Forward P/E ratio of 26.35.
-This indicates a discount in contrast to its industry's Forward P/E of 28.71.
+Looking at its valuation, Workday is holding a Forward P/E ratio of 26.32.
+This valuation marks a discount compared to its industry average Forward P/E of 28.8.

 Meanwhile, WDAY's PEG ratio is currently 1.4.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Internet - Software was holding an average PEG ratio of 2.32 at yesterday's closing price.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The Internet - Software was holding an average PEG ratio of 2.18 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 75, placing it within the top 31% of over 250 industries.
+With its current Zacks Industry Rank of 69, this industry ranks in the top 28% of all industries, numbering over 250.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.